-Join Leigh Sullivan Enterprises and FIVE™ throughout our 6th season as we return to our roots with Colorado’s elite team of tastemakers.
+Join Leigh Sullivan Enterprises and FIVE™ throughout our 11th year as we return to our roots with Colorado’s elite team of tastemakers.

 A labor of love, FIVE™ is a Leigh Sullivan Enterprises concept that sprung from a deep admiration for the city of Denver and its ever-evolving culinary tradition.
 On behalf of each deserving Denver restaurateur, FIVE™ hopes to assert our city’s rightful place in the national spotlight.

-Since 2008, FIVE™ has been a dedicated collaboration between Colorado’s most influential chefs in an effort to put our state’s exceptional regional cuisine on the national culinary map.
-A select group — chosen by Leigh Sullivan Enterprises — our FIVE™ chefs exemplify the passion, creativity and purpose that has become the staple of the Denver dining.
+Since 2007, FIVE™ has been a dedicated collaboration between Colorado’s most influential chefs in an effort to put our state’s exceptional regional cuisine on the national culinary map.
+A select group — chosen by Leigh Sullivan Enterprises — our FIVE™ chefs exemplify the passion, creativity and purpose that have become the staple of the Denver dining.

 Download the full story on FIVE™ and how the project came to be: 2013 Five Article.